 Professor, Art History and Film

-Professor Berger is a filmmaker who has written, produced, and/or directed three feature films.
-Sorceress is about a medieval woman who is accused of being a heretic but is actually a healer.
-It was shot in both English, Sorceress (English Language Version), and French, as Sorceress (French with English Subtitles).
-Both versions are now available on DVD.
-The second film, which she wrote, produced and directed, is The Imported Bridegroom.
-It’s a comedy set in Boston in 1900 about a father who tries to find, back in the Old Country, a perfect bridegroom for his Americanized daughter.
+Professor Berger is also a filmmaker who has written, produced, and/or directed three feature films.
+“Sorceress” tells the story of a medieval woman who is accused of being a heretic but is actually a healer.
+The second film, which she wrote, produced and directed, is “The Imported Bridegroom.”
+In this comedy set in Boston in 1900, a father tries to find, back in the Old Country, a perfect bridegroom for his Americanized daughter.
 She takes one look at the boy he brings back and is appalled.
-This film is also in DVD.
-The third film, Killian’s Chronicle: The Magic Stone, is about an Irish slave who escapes from a Viking ship and is rescued by Native Americans five hundred years before the arrival of Columbus.
+“Killian’s Chronicle,” Professor Berger's third film, is about an Irish slave who escapes from a Viking ship and is rescued by Native Americans five hundred years before the arrival of Columbus.

 Professor Berger teaches two film courses: Students in “Cinema of Revolution and Revolt” examine the causes and nature of revolutions and revolts as depicted in selected films.
 In “Cinema of the Greater Middle East,” Berger presents a series of films from the Middle East in an effort to help the students understand the cultural/historical context in which the films were created.
 These courses explore the point of view of the filmmakers and how the scripts and the shooting styles serve to accomplish their ends.